Who is Gurstel Law Firm?

 In the other 15 states, you can record with the other party’s permission.
 If you tell them you are going to record, and they keep talking, that’s considered giving permission.
 They will usually hang up.

 Don’t believe what they say.
-Collection agencies are known to make false threats, lie, and tell you whatever they need to tell you to try to get you to pay the debt.
+Collection agencies are known to make false threats, lie, and tell you whatever they need to tell you to get you to pay the debt.

 Don’t apply for new lines of credit.
 It’s also considered fraudulent to apply for new lines of credit if you are unable to pay your current creditors.